 Personalization has numerous use cases that you can explore in our dedicated article on the topic.

 Based on behavioral segments, businesses can send specific messages or offers that are customized to known preferences or buying patterns of these customer segments.
 Personalized emails are also a use case of account-based marketing (ABM) in B2B.

 What are customer intelligence case studies?

-- Challenge: Infiniti research‘s client from the telecommunication industry has been losing its market share to a competitor due to the lack of a unified view of its customers’ problems.
+- Challenge: A telecommunication industry has been losing its market share to a competitor due to the lack of a unified view of its customers’ problems.
 The company wanted to launch different campaigns to meet the needs of the different segments.

-- Solution: Infiniti Research helped the client to segment its large customer base into different groups by using customer intelligence.
-This helped the client to design a tailored growth strategy for different groups.
+- Solution: The firm segmented its large customer base into different groups by using customer intelligence1.
+This helped the company design a tailored growth strategy for different groups.